Cornwall with kids: unmissable places of myth and legend to feed imaginations

 Cornwall’s Caribbean is not just a paradise for visitors.
 Folklore also claims it is a haven for mermaids.
 Piper’s Hole, a cave on the northern coast of Tresco, is said to be a particular hangout for these fishtailed mythical creatures.

 You can fly to the Scilly Isles by Skybus from Lands End, Newquay Airport or Exeter Airport.
 Or there’s a Scillonian ferry service from Penzance Harbour.
 Scilly’s beaches and the sub tropical gardens of Tresco are a particular highlight for families.
+It all makes me desparately want to visit the Isle of Scilly!

 Do you children have a favourite Cornish myth or legend?
 Have I tempted you to go in search of Cornwall’s fairytale creatures?